AllgeierSchweiz/azure-openai-lab/series/A Hands-on Exploration of the Azure OpenAI API (Part 5 of 6).md

 #### 3.1 Change Azure OpenAI API credentials

 We need to use an Azure OpenAI Service environment located in a [region](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models#fine-tuning-models) that allows us to create and use fine-tuned models.
 In our case, this is **East US 2**.
+We will also use this environment for [Part 6][A-Hands-on-Exploration-of-the-Azure-OpenAI-APIs-part-6] of this series.

 Let’s change our API credential to reflect this new region.